uesleibros/wasabi/dev/scripts/README.md

 > Always run the compilation script before the conversion script to ensure you are working with the most recent version of the assembly logic.

 1. **Modify Source**: Update the assembly logic within `dev/asm/`.
-2. **Compile**: Execute `compile_asm.bat` to refresh all binary blobs.
+2. **Compile**: Execute `compile_asm.bat` to refresh all `.bin` blobs.
-3. **Convert**: Run `python bin_to_vba.py` to generate the new opcode strings for both x86 and x64 architectures.
+3. **Convert**: Run `python bin_to_vba.py` to generate the new opcode functions for both `x86` and `x64`.
-4. **Update VBA**: Copy the hexadecimal output into the appropriate conditional compilation blocks within the `Wasabi` module.
+4. **Update VBA**: Copy the output functions from `opcodes_output.txt` into the appropriate `#If Win64` / `#Else` conditional blocks inside the `Wasabi` module.

 ## Technical Safety

 > [!CAUTION]
 > Incorrect modifications to the assembly source or improper injection of opcodes can lead to immediate memory corruption and host application crashes.
-Always verify the output size against the expected architecture specifications before updating the VBA source.
+Always verify the output byte count in the summary table against the expected size for your target architecture before updating the VBA source.

 ### Data Execution Prevention (DEP)

-The Wasabi framework must allocate memory using specific WinAPI constants to remain compatible with DEP.
-The scripts in this directory assist in preparing the code that will eventually be placed into memory segments marked with `PAGE_EXECUTE_READWRITE`.
+The Wasabi framework allocates executable memory using `VirtualAlloc` with `PAGE_EXECUTE_READWRITE`, which requires explicit opt-out of DEP for that memory region.
+The scripts in this directory prepare the opcode payloads that will be placed into those regions at runtime.
+Never attempt to execute opcode arrays allocated with standard `MEM_COMMIT` without the `PAGE_EXECUTE_READWRITE` flag.

 ### Architecture Parity

 Wasabi maintains strict parity between 32-bit and 64-bit implementations.
-Ensure that any logic changes made to an x64 assembly file are reflected in the corresponding x86 file to prevent platform-specific bugs.
+Every thunk exists in both an `x86` and an `x64` variant.
+Any logic change made to one architecture **must** be reflected in the corresponding file for the other.
+The `bin_to_vba.py` summary table will flag size mismatches between paired binaries, which is a reliable indicator of a missing or incomplete port.

+### Output Validation

+Before copying generated functions into the Wasabi module, confirm:
+- Byte count matches the array bound declared in the `Dim opcodes(0 To N)` line.
+- x86 and x64 variants of the same thunk produce different byte sequences — identical output for both architectures indicates a build error.
+- The generated function name matches the call site inside `InitWasabiThunks`.